ibm-cloud-docs/Db2whc/migr_faq.md

 ### Landing Zone Files

 Files stored in your Gen 2 landing zone will *not be persisted* during the upgrade.
 Be sure to download and back up any files prior to upgrade, as IBM will not be responsible for lost contents in the landing zone.
+You can use the Console APIs to download these files.

 ### Auditing